 Screening bloodwork or other tests for conditions that contribute to headaches may also be considered in some children.

-At Children’s Hospital of Philadelphia, we have two groups of healthcare professionals who treat patients with headaches.
+At Children’s Hospital of Philadelphia (CHOP), we have two groups of healthcare professionals who treat patients with headaches.

 These are doctors and nurse practitioners who are very experienced in caring for children with headaches.
 They can offer typical acute and preventive treatments and counsel you and your child on lifestyle changes that may minimize headaches.

-Your child’s primary care doctor may recommend a particular neurologist at CHOP with whom your doctor already has a relationship.
+Your child’s primary care provider may recommend a particular neurologist at CHOP with whom your provider already has a relationship.

 The Pediatric Headache Program

-The Pediatric Headache Program at Children’s Hospital of Philadelphia specializes in providing comprehensive assessment and treatment for children with disabling and difficult-to-treat headaches.
+The Pediatric Headache Program at CHOP specializes in providing comprehensive assessment and treatment for children with disabling and difficult-to-treat headaches.
 At the Pediatric Headache Program, an experienced team works in close collaboration to help improve your child’s headaches and quality of life.